securebitAsif/fabulous-jupiter-8f84d/about.md

 **My path of specialisation is** Information Technology -> Web technology -> Cloud Technology -> Big Data Security

 **Currently I am working on** enterprise scale telecommunication project as a security by design consultant.
 This includes
+- Development Pipeline Hardenings
+- Consulting in Early Development Steps
+- Threat Modeling and Risk Analysis on the complete solution
+- Penetration Testing and Report evaluation
+- Data Privacy and User Access Management Report evaluation
+- Final Security Reporting to Management including Mitigation Plan